Unlacquered Brass Kitchen Faucet (aka Living Finish)

-If you’re shopping for an unlacquered brass faucet, you’ll find that your options can feel limited and they are quite the investment.
-Get all my favorite tips and tricks for that charming aged brass finish you’re searching for!
+If you’re shopping for an unlacquered brass kitchen faucet, you’ll find that your options can feel limited and they are quite the investment.
+Get all my favorite tips and tricks to find that delightful patina you’re searching for!

 When we undertook our kitchen remodel several years back, I knew right away that unlacquered brass had my heart.
 There’s just something about that patina that I cannot get enough of… it adds an immediate warmth and elegance to any space.

-After receiving so many questions about our new Cream Kitchen, I knew it was time to update you about our unlacquered brass faucet.
+After receiving so many questions about our new kitchen, I knew it was time to update you about our unlacquered brass faucet.
 It pairs beautifully with our Farmhouse Sink, doesn’t it?

 In fact, we loved our sink in our St. Louis home so much that we just added an unlacquered brass Bridge Kitchen Faucet to our lake cottage, too!
 (Click through for the full before and after tours of both homes!)

-Keep reading for all the details, including where to find them and how to care for them!
+Learn where to find them and how to care for them, too, in this complete guide!

 What is Unlacquered Brass?